altescy/pdpcli/README.md

 ### Plugins

 By using plugins, you can extend PdpCLI.
-The plugin feature enables you to use your own pipeline stages, data readers / writers and commands.
+This plugin feature enables you to use your own pipeline stages, data readers / writers and commands.

 #### Add a new stage